A Breast Lift is performed under General Anaesthetic in hospital. The hospital stay is one – two night stay. Small cases may be performed as day-stay.

 Discover our 5 star difference here.

-A breast lift, or mastopexy, can help restore a firmer, shapelier breast, which will improve body contours and give the breasts a perky, youthful appearance.
+A breast lift, or mastopexy, can help reshape and lift the breasts.
 It is also used to treat patients who suffer medical issues with sagging breasts such as rashes or skin breakdown under the breast.

 Breast surgery has come a long way over time.
 Our surgeons specialise in modern anchor incision breast lift with internal bra, which is the use of internal sutures to provide strength to the new breast shape, rather than just relying on external stitches.